DETAILED ACTION

 As per Claim 6, Ho teaches:

-wherein the data query comprises a user-defined function (UDF), and the value identifying the type of sensitive data to be redacted from the unredacted data is an input value of the UDF (Ho [0025])
+wherein the data query comprises a user-defined function (UDF), and the second value identifying the type of the sensitive data to be redacted from the unredacted data is an input value of the UDF (Ho [0025])

 As per Claim 7, Ho teaches:

-wherein the redacted data set that is returned comprises an offset value indicating an offset within a data value of the unredacted data set at which the sensitive data is located (Ho teaches [0020] columns which have been specifically allocated for sensitive data, wherein these columns are indicative of a location within the data set or database.
+wherein the redacted data set that is returned comprises an offset value indicating an offset within a data value of the unredacted data at which the sensitive data is located (Ho teaches [0020] columns which have been specifically allocated for sensitive data, wherein these columns are indicative of a location within the data set or database.
 Thus, Ho must teach that the redacted data set which is returned comprises a value indicating a location within the unredacted data set at which the sensitive data is located.)

 Claims 8-14 are the system claims corresponding to method claims 1-7 respectively, therefore are rejected for the same reasons noted previously.